maxblumental/motion_prediction/README.md

 # motion_prediction
-Prediction motion of AVs with ResNet
+Predict motion of AVs with ResNet

 Input data: frames with an Autonomous Vehicle (AV) and surrounding traffic agents.
 Output data: agents positions in the future.